celestiaorg/docs/how-to-guides/blobstream.md

 scales with the number of users.
 Formerly known as the [Quantum Gravity Bridge (QGB)](https://blog.celestia.org/celestiums/), Blobstream relays commitments to Celestia's data root to an onchain light client on Ethereum, for integration by developers into L2 contracts.
-This enables Ethereum developers to build high-throughput L2s using Celestia's optimised DA layer, the first with Data Availability Sampling (DAS).
+This enables Ethereum developers to build high-throughput L2s using Celestia's optimized DA layer, the first with Data Availability Sampling (DAS).
 Any ecosystem can deploy a Blobstream light client onchain to allow L2s and L3s to access DA from Celestia.